basicalkalinewater/Tachyon-FYP/README.md

-# Tachyon Chatbot Commerce
+# FYP-25-S4-25 Tachyon Chatbot

 React + Supabase-backed storefront with carts/products API.
 Backend runs on Flask (Python).

 ## Prerequisites
 - Node.js (npm) installed.
 - Supabase project with a SQL role that can run the provided schema/seed.
+- Python 3.10

 ## Setup
 1) Clone and open the repo.